plv8/plv8/doc/plv8.md

     var json_result = plv8.execute( 'SELECT * FROM tbl' );
     var num_affected = plv8.execute( 'DELETE FROM tbl WHERE price > $1', [ 1000 ] );

+Note this function and similar are not allowed outside of transaction, which can be the case when using the remote debugger.

 ### plv8.prepare( sql, [, typenames] ) ###

 Opens a prepared statement.
 The `typename` parameter is an array where